Winter In Wyoming

 If you are visiting for skiing, they offer a free shuttle to Teton Village in the morning and a return shuttle in the afternoon as well.
 If you’re coming to Jackson for the food and shopping, this is your place.
 Conveniently located, you’re just a short walk away from all of the dining, shopping, ice skating, and fun nightlife that downtown Jackson has to offer.

 As a second option I would suggest the Rusty Parrot Lodge & Spa.
 Also located downtown, this boutique resort has a small, country cozy vibe.
 Case in point, the hot tea & coffee put out in the library each afternoon, a cozy teddy bear that greats you on your bed at check-in, and a on-site AAA four diamond restaurant.
-My favorite highlights were the hot tub, the warm fire in our room, and the assortment of board games in the library to occupy our afternoons.
+My favorite highlights were the hot tub, the assortment of board games in the library to occupy our afternoons, and the warm fire in our room.
+If you want to stay as warm I did in Wyoming in your own home, it may be worth checking out something like air now millbrook al to make sure you don’t spend this Winter cold in your own house.

 What to do: